 We may wonder, "Does God have anything to do with what happens in the secular world where we live?"
-And the answer from Esther is yes--more than our finite minds will ever be able to comprehend.
+And the answer from Esther is yes, more than our finite minds could ever comprehend.
 He's not only watching.
 He's working.